jwklong/low-end-roblox/README.md

 # low-end-roblox
- a mod for low end devices on roblox
+a mod for low end devices on roblox this is wip, currently you need to copy the files from the github (not the readme or attributes) into where roblox is stored on your device/partition